unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 Here is a (non-comprehensive) list of open-source software libraries related to quantum computing, noisy quantum dynamics and error mitigation:

-**IBM Q's `Qiskit`_** provides a stack for quantum computing simulation and execution on real devices from the cloud.
+- **IBM Q**'s `Qiskit`_ provides a stack for quantum computing simulation and execution on real devices from the cloud.
 In particular, `qiskit.aer` contains noise models, integrated with `mitiq` tools.
 Qiskit's OpenPulse provides pulse-level control of qubit operations in some of the superconducting circuit devices.

-**Goole AI Quantum's `Cirq`_** offers quantum simulation of quantum circuits.
+- **Goole AI Quantum**'s `Cirq`_ offers quantum simulation of quantum circuits.
 It is integrated with  `mitiq` algorithms.

-**Rigetti Computing's `PyQuil`_** is a library for quantum programming.
+- **Rigetti Computing**'s `PyQuil`_ is a library for quantum programming.
 Rigetti's stack offers the execution of quantum circuits on superconducting circuits devices from the cloud, as well as their simulation on a quantum virtual machine (QVM), integrated with `mitiq` tools.

-**`QuTiP`_**, the quantum toolbox in Python, contains a quantum information processing module that allows to simulate quantum circuits, their implementation on devices, as well as the simulation of pulse-level control and time-dependent density matrix evolution with the `qutip.qip.noise` module.
+- `QuTiP`_, the quantum toolbox in Python, contains a quantum information processing module that allows to simulate quantum circuits, their implementation on devices, as well as the simulation of pulse-level control and time-dependent density matrix evolution with the `qutip.qip.noise` module.

-**`Krotov`_** is a package implementing Krotov method for optimal control, interfacing with QuTiP for noisy density-matrix quantum evolution.
+- `Krotov`_ is a package implementing Krotov method for optimal control interfacing with QuTiP for noisy density-matrix quantum evolution.

+- `Pennylane`_ is a hardware-agnostic library that brings together machine learning and quantum circuits.

-**`PyGSTi`_** allows to characterize quantum circuits by implementing techniques such as gate set tomography (GST) and randomized benchmarking.
+- `PyGSTi`_ allows to characterize quantum circuits by implementing techniques such as gate set tomography (GST) and randomized benchmarking.

 This is just a selection of open-source projects related to quantum error mitigation.
-A more comprehensinve collection of software on quantum computing can be found `here`_.
+A more comprehensinve collection of software on quantum computing can be found `here`_ and on `Unitary Fund`_'s list of supported projects.

 .. _QuTiP: http://qutip.org